bal-code-camp-rest-oidc/documentation/camp-worklog/Day-1.md

 # First steps
 ## Intro Labs
 ### Auth-Code Demo
 We could setup local Keycloak based on docker.
-The demo showed us the [RFC 7517](https://tools.ietf.org/html/rfc7517), how the user goes through the different stages from client to the auth-provider, getting a authentication-token, back to the client, requesting the access-token, where we were able to call our backend-system.
+The demo showed us the [RFC 7517](https://tools.ietf.org/html/rfc7517), how the user goes through the different stages from client to the auth-provider, getting an authentication-token, back to the client, requesting the access-token, where we were able to call our backend-system.

 ```